 Jyotiba with access to justice, equity, and growth for lower castes and women.
 It asserted that only through education growth could be possible.
 Phule's thoughts on education can e summarised as follows- 'Lack of education leads to a lack of wisdom, which in turn leads to a lack of justice.
 It leads to a lack of progress, which leads to a lack of money and results in the oppression of the lower castes'.

 Mahatma Phule was fully conscious about the importance of education as a tool of social justice and equality.
-In fact he saw education as the harbinger of a social revolution.
-The essence of the philosophy of Mahatma Phule was that ‘education is a human right.’
+In fact, he saw education as the harbinger of a social revolution.
+Phule made critical observations regarding the existing education system during British rule, emphasizing his advocacy for universal, free, and compulsory primary education aimed at uplifting marginalized communities, particularly women and lower castes.
+The essence of the philosophy of Mahatma Phule was that 'education is a human right.'
 He was indeed the protagonist of the ides of universalisation of educational opportunities.

 It basically means accepting and extending facilities of education to all caste, creed, religion, sex, and physical or moral disability.
 Article 45 Indian Constitution is the symbol of victory for the philosophy of equality of educational opportunity propounded by Mahatma Phule.
 He also worked for education of women and virtually laid the foundation for opening up opportunities for women to seek formal education.
 This was especially true of women from the marginalised sections.